MaikMichel/dbFlow/docs/deployment.md

     Importing an init release leads to data loss!

 By specifying the ``-i/--init`` flag, an init release is retrieved from the depot and then imported.
 If no password is stored in the apply.env (this is recommended), it will be requested at the very beginning.
+Because on init then content of all included schemas will be deleted you are asked to proceed.
+When you provide an environment variable called ``DBFLOW_JENKINS`` with any value the question is skipped.

 ```shell
 $ .dbFlow/apply.sh --init --version 1.0.0